 Anyone who knows me knows I am a nut about pizza!
 My kids can wolf down pepperoni pizza like nobody’s business and I know when I want them to eat a big meal, all I have to do is get some pepperoni pizza I know I’m set for the meal.

 I’ve been super interested in pizza making for many years and I usually make my own dough from scratch and bake it in my oven on a granite pizza stone.
 I have dreams of building a wood fired pizza oven in the back yard but I really need to get off my butt and do it some summer.
-I have used Trader Joe’s fresh dough many times and I’ll write a review on that in the future, but in short I like them and they make great pizzas, but there are some tricks to working with their fresh doughs.
-For my own recipes, I use the Pizza Making website’s dough calculatorto come up with the perfect dough every time.
-Works like a charm!
+I have used Trader Joe’s fresh dough many times and I’ll write a review on that in the future, but in short, I like them and they make great pizzas, but there are some tricks to working with their fresh dough.

 I’m not sure when I first had pizza, but one of my earliest memories of eating pizza was on a trip through Europe in the early 1970s with the whole family and we were in the little mountain village in Switzerland called Zermatt.
 There is fairly heavy Italian influence there and we were out at a restaurant one night and they had a wood fired oven in there and they were making pizzas.
 All of us kids thought it was the coolest thing to see them putting pizzas in this fireplace like thing.
 I remember seeing the pizza bubble up and get those nicely baked bubbles on the edges.
 Yummy!